 How it works: Applications may be submitted at any time the fund is open (posted to the McDonald Institute’s current funding opportunities page at: https://mcdonaldinstitute.ca/funding-opportunities/).
 Applications will be scored on problem definition, proof-of-concept evidence, feasibility of work plan and risk management strategy (with emphasis on innovation sustainability and equitable outcomes for stakeholders) along with overall alignment with the objectives of the McDonald Institute.
 The scoring matrix is available for review at the end of the application document.

-Successful applicants will receive an award letter committing the Institue to a maximum reimbursement of eligible direct costs incurred for the proposed project.
+Successful applicants will receive an award letter committing the Institute to a maximum reimbursement of eligible direct costs incurred for the proposed project.
 Letters of award are valid for a set duration.
 The awardee may submit an itemized invoice for incurred expenses every three months until three months beyond the end date of the award, or until the full awarded amount has been reimbursed.

 If the budget allocation for the Demonstration Fund program has been committed to one or more successful applicants, then the funding opportunity will be immediately closed until a new funding allocation has been made (i.e., a new fiscal year that has allocated funds for the Early Demonstration Seed Fund).